happyjjl/Getting-and-Cleaning-Data-Coure-Project/CodeBook.md

-### About the original dataset
+## About the original dataset

-The 'tidy_data_summary' table was created by using the following data set:
+The 'final_tidy_data' table was created by using the following data set:

 > Human Activity Recognition Using Smartphones Dataset Version 1.0
 >